tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 In listing a set of `Validations` for our `Use Case`, we are setting a `Validation Policy` for the `Use Case`.
 A `Validation Policy` is the set of `Validations` that are relevant to a particular `Use Case`.
 A `Use Case` also has an 'Amendment Policy' (the set of `Amendments` that are relevant to that `Use Case`) and a 'Measurement Policy' (the set of `Measures` that are relevant to that `Use Case`), and an `Issue Policy` (the set of `Issues` that are relevant to that `Use Case`).

 For our **Validated Distribution Authority** `Use Case` we would likely wish to define one or more `Amendment` tests to propose changes to fix problems identified by the `Validations` that are relevant to that `Use Case`, but we won't explore these here.
 Instead, we will focus on the `MultiRecord` `Measures` that we would want to use to evaluate the quality of a data set for this `Use Case`, and to track improvements in that quality as we find and fix errors in the data set.

+See also:
+- [Quality Control and Quality Assurance](../guide/users/index.md#21-quality-control-and-quality-assurance-non-normative) in the User's Guide.
+- [Single Record and Multi Record Tests](../bdqtest/index.md#23-single-record-and-multi-record-tests-non-normative) in the bdqtest: landing page.
+- [Data Quality Control and Data Quality Assurance](../guide/bdqffdq/index.md#321-data-quality-control-and-data-quality-assurance-non-normative) in the bdqffdq ontology guide.

 ### 8.1 MultiRecord Measures for Quality Control (non-normative)